crystalbit/demo-shop-howto-deploy/README.md

 # Demo Shop

 Hi!
 This is the demo shop.
-It consists of frontend and basckend parts in separate repositories.
+It consists of frontend and backend parts in separate repositories.

 # Some information:
 * Frontend is written in React with Material UI using create-react-app and jest for tests.